shlomif/emcc-array-of-pointers-example/README.md

-# emcc-example

-Showing how to compile c++ project into javascript library using emscripten.

-## Array of strings example
+# Array of strings example

-@shlomif modified this repo to contain an array of strings (or pointers in general example).
+[Shlomi Fish](https://github.com/shlomif/) modified this repo to contain an emcc exampleof interfacing with an array of strings (or an array of C pointers in general).

 The interesting files are: